SNK: Bankruptcy (2000–2001)

-SNK closed all American operations on June 13, 2000.
+SNK closed all American, Canadian and European operations, on June 13, 2000.
 The company sold rights to distribution in North America for MVS arcade systems and Neo Print photo systems.
 It licensed North American localizations of some console releases to outside companies.
 With low morale and an unclear future, many of the company's employees left their jobs.
 Some joined rivals Capcom and Arc System Works, and others moved on to found the developer Dimps.
 Kawasaki, along with five other former SNK executives, funded the formation of BrezzaSoft, which continued to develop Neo Geo games such as The King of Fighters 2001.
-Eyeing the end of the company, founder Eikichi Kawasaki left SNK along with other executives to found a company named Playmore on August 1, 2001.

-On April 2, 2001, SNK applied to the Osaka District Court for application of the Civil Rehabilitation Law.
-The application was accepted, and revitalization proccedings were once underway, and the head office returned to Suity City, Osaka Prefecture.
+With a total debt of about 38 billion yen, SNK gave up on voluntary reconstruction, and on April 2, 2001, SNK applied for the application of the Civil Rehabilitation Law to the Osaka District Court.
+The application was accepted, and the revitalization procedures were once proceeded, and the head office returned to Suita City, Osaka Prefecture.
+The district court decided to abolish the civil rehabilitation proceedings on October 1, of the same year, and declared bankruptcy on October 30.

-On October 30, 2001, the Osaka District Court declared to SNK bankruptcy and went bankrupt, SNK filed for bankruptcy and placed the intellectual property rights for its franchises up for auction.
 Licenses for SNK's game production and development rights to its franchises were sold to several other companies.
-These included BrezzaSoft, which produced The King of Fighters franchise between 2001 and 2002, and Mega Enterprise, which produced Metal Slug 4.
+These included BrezzaSoft, which produced The King of Fighters 2001, such as South Korean-based Eolith, which produced The King of Fighters franchise between 2001 and 2002, and Mega Enterprise, which produced Metal Slug 4.

-To regain control of SNK, Kawasaki's new company, Playmore, successfully bid for and was awarded SNK's intellectual property rights on October 30, 2001.
-The company then began to bolster its assets and re-hire former SNK employees.